 Tasmania’s bountiful supplies of fruit are renowned for their delicious flavour and are recognised by food connoisseurs across the world.

-The state’s island status and risk-based quarantine controls mean Tasmania also has the advantage of relative disease and pest-free status.
+Tasmania’s island status and risk-based quarantine controls mean Tasmania also has the advantage of relative disease and pest-free status.
 This allows access to a number of international markets, including Asia, where stringent import regulations are in place.

 The Tasmanian fruit processing sector remains small, with the majority of players being micro or small operations (predominately preserves and jams) servicing niche markets.
-There are now a number of small processors in the industry producing a range of value-add products, such as juices and ciders, as well as freeze dried products and flavour concentrates.
+There are now a number of small processors in the industry producing a range of value-add products, such as juices, purees as well as freeze dried products and flavour concentrates.

 Small agri-tourism ventures, especially those attached to farms, are increasingly moving into other fruit-based value-add products such as ice cream, baked items, fruit wines and chocolates.